linode/docs/docs/websites/hosting-a-website.md

 title: Hosting a Website
 ---

 Now that you've installed Linux and secured your Linode, it's time to start *doing* stuff with it.
 In this guide, you'll learn how to host a website.
-Start by installing a web server, database, and PHP - a popular combination which is commonly referred to as the LAMP stack (Linux, Apache, MySQL, and PHP).
+Start by installing atop Linux a web server, database, and PHP - a popular software combination which is commonly referred to as the LAMP stack (Linux, Apache, MySQL, and PHP).
 Then create or import a database, upload files, and add DNS records.
-By the time you reach the end of this guide, your Linode will be hosting one or more websites!
+By the time you reach the end of this guide, your Linode will be hosting one or more websites.

  {: .note }
 >
 > Debian 8 and Ubuntu 14.04 LTS are the [Linux distributions](/docs/getting-started#sph_deploying-a-linux-distribution) we're using as the starting point for the packages and configurations mentioned in this guide.
 >
-> This guide is designed for small and medium-size websites running on WordPress, Drupal, or another PHP content management system.
+> This guide is designed for small- and medium-size websites running on WordPress, Drupal, or another PHP content management system.
 If your website doesn't belong in that category, you'll need to assess your requirements and install custom packages tailored for your particular requirements.
 >
 >This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with ``sudo``.
 If you're not familiar with the ``sudo`` command, you can check our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.

 ## Web Server

-Hosting a website starts with installing a *web server*, an application on your Linode that delivers content through the Internet.
-This section:"" will help you get started with *Apache*, the world's most popular web server.
+Hosting a website starts with installing a *web server*, an application on your Linode that delivers content through the internet.
+This section:"THIS NEEDS TO BE FILLED or DELETED" will help you get started with *Apache*, the world's most popular web server.
 For more information about Apache and other web servers, see our [web server reference manuals](/docs/web-servers).

 ### Install Apache